netdata/netdata/streaming/README.md

 `[web].mode = none` disables the API (Netdata will not listen to any ports).
 This also disables the registry (there cannot be a registry without an API).

-`accept a streaming request every seconds` can be used to set a limit on how often a master Netdata server will accept streaming requests from the slaves.
+`accept a streaming request every seconds` can be used to set a limit on how often a parent node will accept streaming requests from its child nodes.
 0 sets no limit, 1 means maximum once every second.
 If this is set, you may see error log entries "... too busy to accept new streaming request.
 Will be allowed in X secs".

 ```
 [backend]